psam21/cb/docs/multiple-attachments.md

 #### Phase 2: Enhanced Sequential Upload Services (3-4 days)
 1. Implement `GenericBlossomService.uploadSequentialWithConsent()`
 2. Build `MultiFileProgressTracker` for real-time status updates
-3. Create `UserConsentDialog` for upfront approval and expectation setting
+3. Create `UserConsentDialog` component (auto-accept for development/testing)
 4. Add error handling and retry logic for individual file failures
 5. Integration tests for sequential upload workflows

+**Note**: The `UserConsentDialog` component is created in Phase 2 but uses auto-accept for development efficiency.
+The real UI integration with user interaction is completed in Phase 5.

 #### Phase 3: Business Logic Integration (2-3 days)
 1. Enhance `ShopBusinessService` with attachment business rules